 You will upload your slideshow to either YouTube or Vimeo.
 This will allow you to embed the slideshow on your final IS website.
 You should also update this spreadsheet to let us know the URL address for your slideshow.

-When you turn in your audio slideshow, you must upload to Learn@UW a document featuring the link (either to YouTube or Vimeo) to your audio slideshow and a transcript.
+When you turn in your audio slideshow, you must upload to Canvas a document featuring the link (either to YouTube or Vimeo) to your audio slideshow and a transcript.